News

 This course will be entirely online.
 The lectures will be uploaded as videos.
 For each lecture, we will offer a live, online Q&A in the subsequent week (Wednesday, 12:15–13:45).

-In addition, we have weekly online quizzes (Wednesday, 9:45–10:15) and three larger assignments, that are a prerequisite to be admitted to the exam.
-Details will be provided in the kickoff session.
+In addition, we have weekly online mini-tests (Wednesday, 9:45–10:15) and three larger assignments, that are a prerequisite to be admitted to the exam.

 Limited Registration: First-Come-First-Serve and Waiting List